 Why would it do so, when the warning is already disabled?
 The list of Visual C++ warnings disabled by default changes from version to version, as more and more warnings get added into it.
 If code was initially written for Visual C++ 7, where C9001 was enabled by default, and is now compiled in Visual C++ 10 where it is disabled, then this construct is meaningless, and/or it could be a piece of legacy code.

 It will result in #pragma warning(default) force-enabling the warning disabled by default.

-What is especially nice, these situations always occur at the right moment - when switching from one compiler version to another or when trying to include a heap of third-party code, which is already troublesome enough, into the project; while the FAIL 2 scenario simply suppresses the warning, which may result in missing a severe error in the code and helping the user get a Darwin Award.
+What is especially nice, is that these situations always occur at the right moment - when switching from one compiler version to another, or when trying to include a heap of third-party code - which is already troublesome enough - into the project; while the FAIL 2 scenario simply suppresses the warning, which may result in missing a severe error in the code, and helping the user to win a Darwin Award.

 Warnings must be suppressed in the following way:

 #pragma warning(push) // fine vacancies: www.abbyy.ru/vacancy #pragma warning(disable:9000) // code with warning C9000 #pragma warning(pop)

 The first instruction saves the current state of warning settings, the second disables the necessary warning, and the third restores the previously saved state.
 The state is restored completely: you get back all the changes made at higher levels, while warnings disabled by default are not enabled.

 It looks scary, but you'll do anything not to miss that very billion-dollar bug, won't you?